You can read more about these below.

 This form of exercise helps increase mobility of the lower part of the leg and increase strength.
 The exercise is performed on both legs alternately.
 Here’s how to do it:

-• Sit on a chair with your back straight and feet spread on a flat surface and spread at a hip-distance
+• Sit on a chair, or armchair, with your back straight and feet spread on a flat surface and spread at a hip-distance

 • Begin with your right foot and lift the heel from the floor as high as you can so that only your toes support your leg.
 The lift should cause a strain on the calf so that you are sure you are doing it right.
 Lower the heel and repeat the process on the left leg.